heroku/node-js-getting-started/README.md

 Take a look at the files; you'll see standard SQL just like you learned about in Treehouse.

 The `database-schema` repo is linked to the `javascript-api` repo as a git submodule.
 All you need to know about a submodule is that it allows one git repository to be included in another.
 This is how we include `database-schema` in both the `javascript-api` and `dotnet-project` projects.
 The one thing you need to know about submodules is that to get the latest version, you need to run `git submodule update --remote` from the `javascript-api` directory.
 If we, as a team, ever modify the database schema, you'll need to run this command before running `docker-compose up` so that Flyway has the latest version of the migration scripts to apply.

+### Developing REST Endpoints

+We are using [Swagger](https://swagger.io) to document our API.

+We will define our REST endpoints in a Swagger YAML file, and then we will code corresponding endpoints in our Node Express application.

+By using Swagger, we will be given a nice UI to test our endpoints and our clients (e.g. our front end Vue app) will be able to automatically generate clients to talk to our API.

+To get started with Swagger:

+* Install swagger: `npm install -g swagger`
+* From our project directory, start the Swagger editor: `swagger project edit`
+  * This is where you'll make changes to our API spec
+* Create endpoints corresponding to what you defined in Swagger